wso2/docs-mg/en/docs/how-tos/http-2.0.md

 -   WSO2 API Microgateway sends the request as an HTTP/1.1 request after including the HTTP/2 headers to determine the protocol of the connection between WSO2 API Microgateway and the backend.

--   The backend accepts the request and sends an response back to the client with connection upgrade header as well as the "HTTP/1.1 101 Switching Protocols" header.
+-   The backend accepts the request and sends a response back to the client with connection upgrade header as well as the "HTTP/1.1 101 Switching Protocols" header.
 This indicates that the backend supports HTTP/2.
 As a result, a HTTP/2 connection between WSO2 API Microgateway and the backend is established.

 -   The backend sends an HTTP/2 response with the payload to the API Microgateway.